sadzikweronika/DS_mini_projects/README.md

-# Data-Science-mini-projects
+# Data Science mini projects

-Repo which contains my mini projects in the field of Data Science.
+Repo which contains my projects in the field of Data Science.
 They all contain both EDA and applying Machine Learning.